 Part of managing an emergency fund is including contributions in your monthly budget.
 Many financial experts recommend having six months of expenses tucked away, so make sure contributions are accounted for so you are prepared if something happens.
 Learn about starting, managing, and using an emergency fund.

 Managing your finances doesn’t have to be stressful, and with the right strategy, you can be successful today, tomorrow, and in the future.
-Use your resources, ask questions, and follow Slavic401k to learn about making, saving, and spending money.
+Use your resources, ask questions, and visit Slavic Wealth Management to learn about making, saving, and spending money.